MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 ::: moniker range=">=sc-om-2022"

-Installation of Reporting and Web Console will be successful irrespective of the updates installed on Operations Manager Management Server.
+Installation of Reporting and Web Console will be successful, regardless of the updates installed on Operations Manager Management Server.

 ::: moniker-end